 - Schedule a Consular Section appointment

-For detailed information on the “Interview Waived” program please visit:
+For detailed information regarding interview waivers, please visit:

 Iranian citizens seeking a nonimmigrant visa for a temporary stay in the United States can apply at the U.S. Embassy Ankara, where Farsi-speaking officers are available.